-Culture and pleasure in the Leipzig Region
+Culture and other delights in the Leipzig Region

 Luther and Bach – Fortresses and castles – Industrial heritage and mining tradition